Medallion, Maiden VoyageItem Number: 21009 $325.00

 The French Line went for commemorative bronze medallions in a big way.
 More than five were produced for Normandie alone.
 Cunard?
 Not so much.
 They could not resist doing a medal for the Queen Mary, however.
 And what a medal too.
 This fine bronze medal was designed by Gilbert Bayes and was made by the Royal Mint in a limited quantity of 3,000.
 The obverse is a three-quarter bow view of the Queen Mary, and the reverse is a view of New York City through the old Bargate of Southampton.
 Very cleverly done!
 The back also incorporates a Cunard lion and a White Star in a fashion I had never seen before.

 The medal measures about 2¾” in diameter, and the box is about 4” square.
-In excellent condition with absolutely perfect box.
+In excellent condition with a great box that has some worn spots to the leather.
+Happily, the leather box is also in what may be the original cardboard outer box which is never seen.

 As a side note, Bayes had other Queen Mary connections as well.
 He, along with Alfred Oakley, produced the massive carved gesso panel of Unicorns in Battle in the first-class lounge.
 Mr. Bayes also created a bronze statue in the lounge entitled The Sea King’s Daughter.